2010 Abu Dhabi Grand Prix: Background

 Heading into the final race of the season, Ferrari driver Fernando Alonso was leading the Drivers' Championship with 246 points; Red Bull drivers Mark Webber and Sebastian Vettel were second and third on 238 points and 231 points respectively.
-McLaren's Lewis Hamilton was also in mathematical contention on 222 points, 24 behind Alonso with a maximum of 25 points available for the final race.
+McLaren's Lewis Hamilton was technically also in contention on 222 points, 24 behind Alonso with a maximum of 25 points available for the final race.
 As a result, this was the first occasion that four drivers still had a chance of winning the Drivers' Championship at the final event of the season.
 In the Constructors' Championship, Red Bull Racing had already secured their first championship title with a total of 469 points, 48 clear of second-placed McLaren with a maximum of 43 points available.
 McLaren were themselves not confirmed in second place in the championship, with a 32-point advantage over Ferrari.

 To interfere with the drivers was never a possibility for us.
 The whole world condemned Ferrari after what they did in Hockenheim, but we have turned out as idiots because we did not act in this way.
 We never even thought about it as long as both our drivers remain in the hunt for the championship.
 It is not assured that Alonso will always be the lucky one.
 Abu Dhabi will be incredibly exciting and provide highest tension.
 Sunday night we will know if we clinched the other 50 percent and have been successful or not.
 A second place under correct circumstances might be better than a win on grounds of orders and confirmations.

 — Red Bull team owner Dietrich Mateschitz, on team orders.